Medicare FAQs

 In many practices the administration of Medicare services is generally looked after by staff rather than by the doctor providing the service.
 This can be a convenient and efficient system that, when done properly, can assist to ensure you meet the item descriptors and are billing appropriately.

-Letters from Medicare/Department of Health come in different formats requesting a variety of responses.
+Letters from the Department come in different formats requesting a variety of responses.

-If the letter notifies you that your practice with a particular item number is different to that of your peers (for example, you may use it more often), you do not necessarily need to do anything other than be aware and think about what you do and why.
+If the letter notifies you that your practice with a particular item number is different to that of your peers (for example, you may use it more often), you do not necessarily need to do anything however we would recommend you take the opportunity to review your practice and make changes if required.
+The letter has generally been sent for a reason and by acting you may prevent further issues.
 You should have clinical reasons and medical records to substantiate every item number that you bill.

 Some letters do require you to “review and act now”.
 It may identify that you have been billing outside the norm and ask you for an explanation.
 The letter may come with a schedule (list) of your billings that you are required to review.
 You might then consider making a ‘voluntary acknowledgment of incorrect payments’ if any claims do not meet the criteria in the checklist.

-Alternatively you may receive a letter informing you that you need to attend an interview as part of the Practitioner Review Program.
-This letter will inform of you of the time, date and venue of your interview and will identify the concerns that you will be required address in the interview.
+Alternatively, you may receive a letter informing you that you need to attend an interview as part of the Practitioner Review Program.
+This letter will inform you of the time and date of your interview and will identify the concerns that you will be required address in the interview.

-The Department of Health often uses data analytics to identify and target compliance activities.
+The Department of Health, Disability and Ageing often uses data analytics to identify and target compliance activities.
 It compares practitioners to one another to identify outliers.
-However, before it gathers more information about you, the Department is rarely aware of the specific characteristics of your practice.
+However, before it gathers information about you, the Department is rarely aware of the specific characteristics of your practice.

-The Department of Health conducts a number of compliance activities and specific letters will be sent in accordance with those.
+The Department conducts a number of compliance activities and specific letters will be sent in accordance with those.
 Some of those activities include:

 - Targeted campaigns - where possible non-compliance is identified.
 You may inadvertently not comply with the descriptors of MBS item numbers.
-The department systematically reviews claims made for MBS and associated incentive items.
+The Department systematically reviews claims made for MBS and associated incentive items, along with PBS prescriptions.
 It will decide to send letters to doctors it suspects may be using particular item numbers incorrectly and/or if the patient/consultation is not in accordance with the eligibility criteria.
-A high number of billings of a particular item number, compared to your peers, may also trigger a letter from the Department of Health.
+A high number of billings of a particular item number, compared to your peers, may also trigger a letter from the Department.

 - Professional review if there is the potential of inappropriate practice.
 The Department reviews the items that you charge for and the degree of variance from others in your specialty.
 The Department may decide to include you in the Practitioner Review Program if it is concerned that the reason for the variance is because of a lack of clinical indication.